Alimony (Spousal Support)

 In all actions for divorce the Court may award one or more of the following types of alimony:

-Open-ended Alimony: Open-ended alimony, formerly known as Permanent alimony, is intended to compensate a spouse for an economic dependency created by the marriage.
+Permanent Alimony: Permanent alimony is intended to compensate a spouse for an economic dependency created by the marriage.

 Rehabilitative Alimony: Rehabilitative alimony is not designed to permit the dependent spouse to share in the economic success of the marriage.
 It is paid for a specific purpose and, once the purpose is achieved, the right to receive alimony ceases.
 It is appropriate when a spouse who gave up or postponed his or her own education to support the household and requires a lump-sum or a short-term award to achieve economic self sufficiency.
 This is normally achieved by training or education to eliminate or reduce the economic dependency of the spouse.
 Rehabilitative alimony does not necessarily reflect the parties' social status or the marriage's duration, which are factors generally considered in permanent alimony awards.

 Reimbursement Alimony: Reimbursement alimony is not truly support, but an equitable creation designed to eliminate injustice.
 It may be awarded under circumstances in which one spouse supported the other through an advanced education, anticipating participation in the fruits of the earning capacity generated by that education.

 Limited Duration Alimony (Term Alimony): Term alimony is best described as an alimony award terminating upon a fixed number of years.
 It is significantly different from rehabilitative alimony and reimbursement alimony.